Code Swendsen-Wang Dynamics: Code Swendsen-Wang dynamics and mixing time

 \section{Code Swendsen-Wang dynamics and mixing time}

-In this section, we formally define the (classical) code SW chain and show that it converges to the correct Gibbs distribution.
-We then introduce structural conditions on parity check matrices -- $\Delta$-graphic and $\Delta$-cographic -- under which the code SW chain mixes rapidly.
+In this section, we formally define the (classical) Code SW chain and show that it converges to the correct Gibbs distribution (\cref{sub:sw codes}).
+Before we do this, we recap the SW dynamics for the Ising model (\cref{sub:recap ising}).
+We then introduce structural conditions on parity check matrices---$\Delta$-graphic and $\Delta$-cographic---under which we prove that the Code SW chain mixes rapidly (\cref{sub:mixing sw}).
+Finally, we prove that the Code SW chain can exhibit torpid mixing at first order phase transitions (\cref{sub:slow mixing}).